solid-contrib/solid-client/README.md

 ```

 ## Overwriting a resource
-You can also overwrite existing resources with new content, using the `Solid.web.put` function.
+You can also overwrite existing resources with new content, using the `Solid.web.put` function (also aliased to `Solid.web.replace()`).
 The function accepts the following parameters:

 * `url` (string) - the URL of the resource to be overwritten.
 * `data` (string) - RDF data serialized as `text/turtle`; can also be an empty